Kingxukai/linux/Documentation/userspace-api/media/dvb/frontend_f_open.rst

     :widths: 1 16

     -  - ``EPERM``
-       -  The caller has no permission to access the device.
+       -  The caller has no permission to access the woke device.

     -  - ``EBUSY``
        -  The device driver is already in use.

     -  - ``EMFILE``
-       -  The process already has the maximum number of files open.
+       -  The process already has the woke maximum number of files open.

     -  - ``ENFILE``
-       -  The limit on the total number of files open on the system has been reached.
+       -  The limit on the woke total number of files open on the woke system has been reached.

 The generic error codes are described at the